 While exotic animals remain in circuses, any improvement in their welfare, such as the adoption of national standards, is welcomed.
 However, such standards reflect minimum requirements and do not address the fundamental problems of keeping wild animals in circuses.
 Neither do the standards set a timetable for the phasing out of wild animals in circuses.

 While it is unlikely that any of the elephants currently owned by circuses in Australia will be replaced, unless there is strong and active discouragement from the local community, circuses will continue to breed and train other wild animals for the sole purpose of performing.
-Acting to prevent circuses using wild animals from appearing on council land sends a clear message that this activity is no longer acceptable to the Australia community.
+Acting to prevent circuses using wild animals from appearing on council land sends a clear message that this activity is no longer acceptable to the Australian community.

 In 2009 a review of the suitability of wild animals to live in a travelling circus was published in the journal Animal Welfare*.
 This review found that for non-domesticated animals to be suitable for circus life they would need to exhibit low space requirements, simple social structures, low cognitive function, non-specialist ecological requirements and an ability to be transported without adverse welfare effects.
 None of the commonest species exhibited by circuses, such as elephants and lions, currently meet these criteria.
 The study concluded that the species of non-domesticated animals commonly kept in circuses appear the least suited to a circus life.